JRegimbal/JRegimbal.github.io/en/index.md

 Juliette Regimbal is a PhD student in electrical engineering at the [Shared Reality Lab](https://srl.mcgill.ca) at McGill University.
 Her primary research interest is creating tools to best support audio and haptic designers.
-She is also interested in language used to describe haptics, accessibility, software architecture, linked and open data, music technology, and audio-haptic experience design.
+They are also interested in language used to describe haptics, accessibility, software architecture, linked and open data, music technology, and audio-haptic experience design.
 Outside of the lab, Juliette enjoys cooking, photography, good coffee, and *Star Trek*.

 Her current projects are: